harvard-nrg/mrverify-rt/README.md

 great if quality control could happen _during_ the session, where you have a chance to respond to common runtime issues?

 Well, you're in luck.
-It just so happens that some (perhaps all) MRI scanners can be configured to immediately send reconstructed files following an acquired scan to a DICOM receiver.
-Scan Buddy is one such DICOM receiver that is able to process incoming data and alert you to acquisition errors.
+Scan Buddy is a lightweight DICOM receiver that is able to process incoming data and alert you to acquisition errors.

 ## Table of contents
 1. [Hardware requirements](#hardware-requirements)